History of Los Angeles: 1990s

+21st century

+2000s

 By the end of the 20th century, some of the annexed areas began to feel cut off from the political process of the megalopolis, leading to a particularly strong secession movement in the San Fernando Valley and weaker ones in San Pedro and Hollywood.
 The referendums to split the city were rejected by voters in November 2002.